Enpass vs 1Password: which takes the lead?

 Platforms, interface, and ease of use

 In terms of compatibility, both 1Password and Enpass work on all the commonly-used operating systems and browsers.
-The one obvious difference is that 1Password has a browser extension for Brave, while Enpass switches this out for Vivaldi.
+The one obvious difference I discovered is that 1Password has a browser extension for Brave, while Enpass additionally includes Vivaldi and Opera.

 However, ease of use is where 1Password races ahead in the Enpass vs 1Password battle.
 While both password managers’ desktop apps are up to par, 1Password has more intuitive as well as less restrictive browser extensions and mobile apps.